In this article

 You don’t have to be a child for braces to be a wise investment for your health and your smile.
 Adults can get braces, too.

-If you are an adult and would like to have your teeth straightened, adult braces can help realign your teeth for an upgraded smile.
+If you are an adult who wants your teeth straightened, adult braces can help realign your teeth for an upgraded smile.

-However, without a dental insurance plan, braces can be costly.
+Without a dental insurance plan, braces can be costly.
 They can cost approximately $6,000 (and even more for complex needs).2

 Finding dental insurance plans that include coverage for adult braces can be challenging.
 Some dental insurance policies set an age limit on orthodontic coverage, which is usually around age 19.

-Lifetime maximum benefit amounts for braces are usually the most common limitation.
+Lifetime maximum benefit amounts for braces are the most common limitation.
 Orthodontic insurance companies that cover braces for adults can help you save money on what may otherwise be a significantly expensive procedure.